The Staley School of Leadership

-The School of Leadership Studies at Kansas State University is a value-centered learning community that provides an interdisciplinary minor in addition to an array of programs for students to get involved in.
-Programs are focused on civic engagement and service-learning activities – all with the purpose of educating students for and about leadership.
-Approximately 1,200 students are enrolled in the Leadership Studies minor and we reach over 2,500 students through our programs and courses.
+The Mary Lynn and Warren Staley School of Leadership at Kansas State University is a values-centered learning community that provides an interdisciplinary minor in addition to an array of programs focused on civic engagement and service-learning activities – all with the purpose of educating students for and about leadership.
+Approximately 1,000 students are enrolled in the Leadership Studies Minor and we reach over 2,500 students through our programs and courses.

-The School provides students with academic knowledge and hands-on learning experiences that advance our mission of “Developing knowledgeable, ethical, caring, inclusive leaders for a diverse and changing world.”
-Students can participate in the Leadership Studies minor, which offers a standard and nonprofit focus, as well as participate in co-curricular programming that focused on personal and social responsibility.
+The Staley School provides students with academic knowledge and hands-on learning experiences that advance our mission of “Developing knowledgeable, ethical, caring, inclusive leaders for a diverse and changing world.”
+Students can participate in the Leadership Studies Minor, which offers a standard and nonprofit focus, as well as participate in co-curricular programming that focuses on personal and social responsibility.
 The interdisciplinary minor is designed to complement any academic major while providing a formal and structured learning experience as part of the total leadership development process.
-K-State Leadership Studies students represent every college in the university and bring breadth and depth to every class in the minor.
+Staley School students represent every college in the university and bring breadth and depth to every class in the minor.
 Commitment to student development is first and foremost.
-The hallmark of the School of Leadership Studies is the focus on developing the whole person as a leader.
+The hallmark of the Staley School of Leadership is the focus on developing the whole person as a leader.